radian-software/straight.el/README.md

       (org-elpa melpa gnu-elpa emacsmirror)

+* `straight-recipes-emacsmirror-use-mirror`: Yes, there is also a mirror for Emacsmirror.
+This is because the [epkgs] repository contains a (frequently updated) SQLite database in it, which means the Git repository takes *forever* to clone (see [#356]).
+My solution to this problem is to generate a new repository which contains the information that `straight.el` needs but which is much smaller.
+By default, `straight.el` uses the official [epkgs] repository to find packages on Emacsmirror, but you can tell it to use my mirror by configuring the value of this variable to non-nil.
+  You must do any customization of this variable *before* the `straight.el` [bootstrap][#quickstart].
+Note that setting the value of this user option to non-nil causes the default value of `straight-recipe-repositories` to shift to:

+      (org-elpa melpa gnu-elpa-mirror emacsmirror-mirror)

 ##### Defining new recipe repositories

 To define a new recipe repository called `NAME`, you should do the